How To Build the Best IT Auditor CV

-The importance of an IT Auditor in our digitally-reliant present cannot be overstated.
-As vulnerabilities rise in the wake of rapid digitisation, the expansion of edge-computing in the IoT, and the centrality of digital operations, IT Auditors are the front line and the operational lead of digital internal controls and security management.
+It is impossible to emphasise the significance of an IT auditor in today’s digitally dependent world.
+As vulnerabilities rise in the wake of rapid digitisation, the expansion of edge computing in the IoT, and the centrality of digital operations, IT Auditors are the front line and the operational lead of internal digital controls and security management.

-IT Auditors are also integral to establishing enterprise-wise IT literacy and establishing board-level understanding of IT integrity, funding and support.
-Clearly, therefore IT Auditors have to make the most concise representation of their multifaceted role on their CV.
+IT Auditors are also integral to establishing enterprise-wise IT literacy and a board-level understanding of IT integrity, funding and support.
+Therefore, IT Auditors must make the most concise representation of their multifaceted role on their CV.

-Our advice therefore is to focus on the essential tenets of the role: how you assess a company’s technological infrastructure; how you ensure processes and systems run accurately and efficiently; and how you secure and meet compliance regulations.
+Therefore, our advice is to focus on the essential tenets of the role: how you assess a company’s technological infrastructure, ensure processes and systems run accurately and efficiently, and secure and meet compliance regulations.

-There are two primary certifications that are considered high value for IT auditors:
+Two primary certifications are considered high-value for IT auditors:

-- Certified Information Security Manager – a certification based on design, implementation and integration of IS systems, ideal for professionals with experience in IS design and security management.
-Offered by ISACA.
+- Certified Information Security Manager – Certification based on the design, implementation and integration of IS systems provided by ISACA.
+Ideal for professionals with experience in IS design and security management.

-While these certifications are not absolutely essential, it’s wise to seek out official certification of your role.
-If you have developed into the role without certifications, highlight the below skills and experience.
+While these certifications are optional, seeking an official certification of your role is wise.
+If you have developed into the position without credentials, highlight the below skills and experience.

-Alongside rapid and accurate reporting and communication of issues within IT systems, IT auditors are expected to have a solid understanding of stress testing IT systems (and establishing robust internal controls) and compliance, especially in the fields of systems and application testing; information processing; systems development; IT architecture, and server controls.
-Find some way therefore of including as much of the above as is possible in an IT Audit CV.
+Alongside rapid and accurate reporting and communication of issues within IT systems, IT auditors should have a solid understanding of stress testing IT systems (and establishing robust internal controls) and compliance, especially in the fields of systems and application testing, information processing, systems development; IT architecture, and server controls.
+Therefore, Find some way of including as much of the above as possible in an IT Audit CV.

 Integrity vs Security

-The role of an IT auditor means focusing both on internal IT controls, and the integrity of systems from external wrongdoing.
-This requires auditors with experience in technical innovation processes and competitor comparisons, alongside strong experience in cybersecurity, L&D, and systems vulnerabilities.
+The role of an IT auditor means focusing both on internal IT controls and the integrity of systems from external wrongdoing.
+It requires auditors with experience in technical innovation processes and competitor comparisons, alongside solid expertise in cybersecurity, L&D, and systems vulnerabilities.

 Whilst data analysis will sit at the heart of any role within IT controls, security and support, there is a high value for IT auditors with clear and concise communication skills.

 Non-IT stakeholders still need to be made aware of audit outcomes, and they will often have to be delivered in (sometimes) simplified yet direct terms.
-The easiest and clearest way of including this on your CV is by highlighting examples of multi-departmental learning, or how you specifically and uniquely put together company-wide audit reports.
+The most straightforward way of including this on your CV is by highlighting examples of multi-departmental learning or how you specifically and uniquely put together company-wide audit reports.

 Search Jobs to find out about the IT Audit job roles we currently have available.